Normalized Berkovich spaces and surface singularities: Special formal schemes and their Berkovich spaces

-\Pa{Remarks}{ If $A$ is an admissible special $k$-algebra, then the largest ideal of definition of $A$ is nonempty.
-Therefore, $A$ is not topologically of finite type over $k$; the converse holds whenever $A$ is a domain.
-If $\{g_1,\ldots,g_s\}$ is a set of generators of $J$, then $\Tor_A=\cap_{i=1}^s\Tor_{g_i}(A)$, hence $A$ is admissible if and only if the canonical morphism $A\to\prod_{i=1}^s A[g_i^{-1}]$ is injective.
-Therefore, if $A$ is an admissible special $k$-algebra, for every nonzero element $f$ of $A$ the complete localization $A\big\{f^{-1}\big\}$ is admissible.
-Indeed, the same proof as in the finite type case applies, see \cite[2.3.13]{Bosch14}.
+\Pa{Remarks}{ If $A$ is a nonzero admissible special $k$-algebra, then the largest ideal of definition of $A$ is nonzero, so that $A$ is not topologically of finite type over $k$.
+If moreover $A$ is a domain, the converse holds as well: $A$ is admissible if and only if it is not topologically of finite type over $k$.
+If $\{g_1,\ldots,g_s\}$ is a set of generators of $J$, then $A_{\tors}=\cap_{i=1}^sA_{g_i-\tors}$, hence $A$ is admissible if and only if the canonical morphism $A\to\prod_{i=1}^s A[g_i^{-1}]$ is injective.
+As is done in the finite type case in \cite[7.3.13]{Bosch14}, one can use this injectivity to deduce that, if $A$ is an admissible special $k$-algebra, then for every element $f$ of $A$ the complete localization $A\big\{f^{-1}\big\}$ is admissible.
 If $A$ is an algebra topologically of finite type over $k[[t]]$, seen as a special $k$-algebra, then $A$ is admissible if and only if it has no $t$-torsion.
-This shows that our definition of admissible algebra coincides with the usual one in this case. }
+This shows that our definition of admissible algebra coincides with the usual one in this case.
+We will prove in Proposition~$\ref{admissible}$ that an affine special formal $k$-scheme $\Spf A$ is admissible if and only if $A$ is an admissible special $k$-algebra.
+It will then be clear that our definition is analogous to the usual one for formal $R$-schemes of finite type. }